-- Students will be able to describe the place of music in worship in its traditional and newer forms. - Students will be able to understand church administration, including staff relationships and budgeting. - Students will be able to apply their knowledge of music history and music theory through analysis, music research, and/or performance.
+- Students will be able to describe the place of music in worship in its traditional and newer forms. - Students will be able to understand church administration, including staff relationships and budgeting. - Students will be able to apply their knowledge of music history and music theory through analysis, music research, and/or performance

-General Education Requirement ts (44 hrs)

-Biblical World (6hrs)

-The Biblical Story3 hrs

-The Christian Worldview

-The Cultural World (15 hrs)

-English Composition I & II6 hrs

-World Literature I or II

-Music Appreciation3 hrs

-Humanities elective (choose one)3

-(Art or Theater Appreciation, Philosophy, or S

-The Social World (9 hrs)

-American History & Politics3 hrs

-(US History Before or Since 1865, American G

-The West & Global Cultures3

-(Western Civ I or II or World Geography)

-General Psychology3 hrs

-The Natural World (14 hrs)

-Health & Physical Education4 hrs

-(one hour must be physical activity)

-Natural Science and Mathematics10 0 hrs

-(Must include at least one science with lab

-math course MT 1133 or higher; (excludes M

-MT 4123, GS 3213, GS 3233); Intermediate

-required if ACT Math score is less than 19;

-requirement may be waived if ACT Math score e is 28 or higher)
+General Education Requirements (44 hrs.)
+Biblical World (6hrs) The Cultural World (15 hrs.)
+(Art or Theater Appreciation, Philosophy, or Speech) The Social World (9 hrs.)
+(US History Before or Since 1865, American Govt) (Western Civ I or II or World Geography) The Natural World (14 hrs.) (one hour must be physical activity) (Must include at least one science with lab course and one math course MT 1133 or higher; (excludes MT1123, MT 3133, MT 4123, GS 3213, GS 3233); Intermediate Algebra may be required if ACT Math score is less than 19; the mathematics requirement may be waived if ACT Math score is 28 or higher) Interdisciplinary Liberal Arts Electives (3 hrs.)